adnan-mayof/Evidence-Synthesis/README.md

 ### **🎯 Goal**

 To introduce learners to the fundamentals of **evidence synthesis** in a concise, interactive format.
-The course aims to raise awareness about systematic reviews, meta-analyses, and their role in evidence-based practice.
+The course raises awareness about systematic reviews, meta-analyses, and their role in evidence-based practice.

 ---

 ### **❗ Problem**

-Many learners and practitioners struggle with:
+Many learners and professionals face challenges such as:

-* Understanding what evidence synthesis means.
+* Difficulty understanding what evidence synthesis means.
-* Recognizing its importance in research and decision-making.
+* Lack of engaging, accessible introductions to systematic review methods.
-* Engaging with traditional, text-heavy introductions that lack interactivity.
+* Reliance on text-heavy resources that do not support active learning.

 ---

 ### **💡 Solution**

-This project provides a **short, interactive HTML5 module** developed in *Articulate Storyline 360*.
+This project delivers a **short, interactive HTML5 module** developed in *Articulate Storyline 360*.

-* Learners engage with **five interactive slides**.
+* **5 interactive slides** with narration (\~53 seconds total).
-* The design incorporates **multimedia elements** (narration, triggers, transitions).
+* **Multimedia-rich design** (audio narration, transitions, triggers).
-* Optimized for **desktop and mobile devices**, ensuring accessibility.
+* **Responsive layout** that works across desktop, tablet, and mobile.
-* Connection handling features keep the experience stable even if the learner goes offline.
+* **Offline connection handling** for a seamless learner experience.

 ---